jarped/deegreePostgis/ReadMe.md

 The subscriber will not attempt to subscribe to any datasets on a provider.
 Review the config.xml-file corresponding to the provider and  set subscribed to True for any datasets want.

 ## Stopping
-To stop gracefully use ```stop.cmd``` or ```docker-compose dow```.
+To stop gracefully use ```stop.cmd``` or ```docker-compose down```.
 Stopping containers risks the subscriber hanging if it was in the middle of syncing.
 If this happens, do the following after you started again:
 ```
 docker exec ${subscriberContainer} rm /app/working
 ```